Last Updated on 01/06/2025 by Armands Sprogis

 1. Understanding light.

-This is one of the most important aspects of maternity photography.
-If you have good quality light, you are already halfway there.
+Lighting is one of the most important parts of a DIY maternity shoot at home.
+If you have good-quality light, you’re already halfway there.

-In this example, I took the photographs during winter time in Scotland.
-It was an overcast day and the light was pretty dark.
+In this example, I photographed during a Scottish winter.
+It was overcast, and the light was quite dim.

-pregnancy photography tips how to do photos at home
+pregnancy photography tips how to do DIY maternity photos at home

-In this particular case, the family had a decent DSLR camera and we used a remote control to trigger the images.
-This makes life easier because you can take lots of photographs and have a wider choice of images.
-Not every camera has this function.
-Another option is to use a self timer function.
-This means a lot of running backwards and forwards to achieve that perfect shot.
-During this shoot, we had a toddler with us, so it made coordinating everyone and pressing the self timer button quite tricky.
+In this case, the family had a decent DSLR camera and used a remote control to trigger the shots.
+This makes the process easier, allowing you to take many photos and have a wider selection.
+Not all cameras have this feature, though.
+Another option is the self-timer, but that means a lot of running back and forth to get the perfect shot.
+We also had a toddler present, which made coordinating everyone and pressing the timer quite tricky.

 TIP: